 So did it travel well across the river?
 You betcha.

 The show follows the misadventures of love encountered by the gullible and guileless Charity Hope Valentine, a dancer at a dance hall called the Fandango Ballroom in New York City, who always gives her heart and her dreams to the wrong man.
 Again and again.

 And it was just a great production.
 Tamzin Outhwaite made a simply superb Charity - she can sing, she can dance (and I guess we knew this already) she can act.
 The rest of the cast were spot on too.
 Bob Fosse would have been proud.
 It was funny, entertaining and energetic.
-The staging was simple but affective.
+As at the Menier, the staging was simple but affective.

 Best songs of the night: I Love To Cry At Weddings, Big Spender, If My Friends Could See Me Now and There's Gotta Be Something Better Than This.